trickys-dev/docs-website/docs/discord/verified.md

 - and much more....

 :::info Automatic
-Once you are verified you will automatically be given the <span class="verified-text">@Verified</span> role & any "get-verified" channels will be hidden on <i class="fa-brands fa-discord"></i> Discord.
+Once you are verified you will automatically be given the <span class="verified-text">@Verified</span> role.
 :::

 ## How Do I Get Verified